epochjs/epoch/README.md

 </html>
 ```

-### Available Charts

-#### Static Charts

-Epoch's **Static** charts are implemented using d3 over a thin class hieracrchy.
-The classes perform common tasks (such as setting up
-scales, axes, etc.) while the individual charts implement their own specialized drawing routines.
-Epoch comes with the following
-static charts out of the box:

-* Area - Good old stacked area chart
-* Bar - Currently supports grouped bars ("stacked", and "normal stacked" coming soon)
-* Line - The granddaddy of all charts (didn't Newton come up with it or something?)
-* Pie - Also supports inner radius for creating Donut charts
-* Scatter - Nice for visualizing statistical data

-#### Real-time Charts

-Epoch's **real-time** charts have been fine tuned for displaying frequently updating *timeseries* data.
-To make them performant (aka
-not crash the browser) we've implemented the charts using a hybrid approach of d3 SVG with custom HTML5 Canvas rendering.
-Here is a
-list of the charts that are available:

-* Area - Area chart that uses a discrete time-domain (via unix timestamps)
-* Bar - Supports only "stacked" bar charts (again uses timestamps for the domain)
-* Gauge - Similar to a speedometer
-* Heatmap - Visualizes histogram data / time (multiple layers use color blending)
-* Line - Run of the mill line chart with a discrete time domain

-### Examples
+### Quick Start Examples

 #### Static Area Chart

-In this example we will show you how to quickly make a static area chart using epoch.
-First, let's take a gander at the data format for this type of
+Let's make a quick static area chart using epoch.
+First, let's take a gander at the data format for this type of chart:
-chart:

 ```javascript
 var areaChartData = [